DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 Each of those - the header and payload - must be serialized in compact form, then base64-encoded.
 The dot-concatenation of those two pieces forms the signing base for the JWT.

-Compute the digital signature of the signing base, and then base64-encode it.
-Then dot-concatenate that to the signing base to obtain the JWT.
+To create thw JWT, compute the digital signature of the signing base, and then base64-encode it.
+Then dot-concatenate that to the signing base.
+The result is the JWT.
 The form is `base64(header).base64(payload).base64(signature)`.